 We’ve established that condensation leads to a bit of water in the interior of the building.
 But you may be thinking, “So what?”
 Well, that little bit of water can cause more issues than you may think:

-- Insulation performance: The presence of condensed water in permeable insulation (like fiberglass) will decrease its R-value because of the high thermal conductivity of water.
+Insulation performance: The presence of water in permeable or open-celled insulation will decrease its R-value because of the high thermal conductivity of water.

 Dealing with the moisture that leads to condensation